MG Bus Station metro station

 MG Bus Station (MGBS) metro station is an interchange metro station between Red Line and Green Line of the Hyderabad Metro in India.
 The MG Bus Station Inter-change Metro Station has become one of the largest metro station in Asia, with a sprawling premises over 280000 sqft.
+In September 2025, Passport Seva Kendra (PSK) was opened at MGBS metro station, which makes it the first passport office in the country to be located in a metro station.

 History

 It was opened on 24 September 2018.

 Facilities

 It is even bigger than Ameerpet metro station.
 The commuters can switch between the LB Nagar–Miyapur and JBS–Falaknuma stretches of Hyderabad Metro Rail.
 MG Bus Station metro station is spread over a length of 140 metres and a width of 45 metres.
 The Corridor-I (Miyapur–L B Nagar) station is at the first and second floors, the Corridor-II (JBS–Falaknuma) station is in the upper, third and fourth floors.